Blogs > Run to the Sun - Girls Basketball in CT

 Saturday, March 9, 2013

-COURT VISION: The state's top recruits
+THE LIST: The state's top recruits

 Below are some of the state's best players, some stats from Max Preps and collegiate info is from the player's coaches.
 If you're a player on the list and want to add college info, stats or videos, email me at hchisholm@nhregister.com.
 Also, if you feel like you should be added to the list, email me your stuff.
 Connecticut is loaded with girls' basketball talent, this is where the best get exposure.